Emir Bajrami: Panathinaikos

 On 4 June 2013, Bajrami signed a three-year contract with Greek side Panathinaikos.
 Upon joining the club, Bajrami said the move to Panathinaikos could resurrected his career, having lost his place at the national team and was given a number eleven shirt for the new season.

 Bajrami made his Panathinaikos debut, in the opening game of the season, where he made his first start and played the whole game, in a 2–0 win over Panetolikos.
 However, Bajrami's time at the club was plagued when he suffered an injury that saw him out for months, as well as, losing his first team place.
 After returning to training from injury, Bajrami made his return to the first team against Veria on 19 January 2014, coming on as a 67th-minute substitute, in a 3–1 win.
-Ten days later on 29 January 2014, he scored his first goal for the club, in the quarter final of Greek Cup, in a 4–0 win over Olympiacos Volou.
+Ten days later on 29 January 2014, he scored his first goal for the club, in the quarter final of Greek Cup, in a 4–0 win over Olympiacos Volos.
 However, his return was short–lived when Bajrami suffered another injury that kept him out for the rest of the 2013–14 season.
 At the end of the 2013–14 season, he finished his first season at the club, making ten appearances and scoring once in all competitions.

 At the start of the 2014–15 season, Bajrami continued to recovery from his injury that he sustained last season.
 His first appearance of the season came on 14 September 2014 against AEL Kalloni, coming on as a second-half substitute, in a 1–0 win.
 A month later on 30 October 2014, he set up two goals for the club, in a 3–1 win against Panetolikos in the Group Stage of Kypello Elladas.
 However, Bajrami continued to face injury problems at Panathinaikos.
 Up until his injury, he made nine appearances in all competitions.

 It was announced on 10 March 2015 that Panathinaikos terminated his contract.
 Reflecting on his release, Bajrami said: "I think I made the right decision.
 I need time and calm.
 "I want to be close to my family and friends in order to play football again at the level I can."